Jarn/jarn.mkrelease/README.txt

 Requirements
 ============

-The following commands must be available on the system PATH:
+The following commands must be available on the system PATH (you only need what you plan to use):

 * svn